awsdocs/amazon-workdocs-user-guide/doc_source/hancom-online-edit.md

-# Using Hancom Online Editing<a name="hancom-online-edit"></a>
+# Editing with Hancom ThinkFree<a name="hancom-online-edit"></a>

-Hancom Online Editing lets you create Microsoft Office files \(`.docx`, `.pptx`, and `.xlsx`\) from the Amazon WorkDocs web application\.
+Hancom ThinkFree lets you create Microsoft Office files \(`.docx`, `.pptx`, and `.xlsx`\) from the Amazon WorkDocs web application\.
 You can also co\-author and collaboratively edit `.docx`, `.doc`, `.pptx`, `.ppt`, `.xlsx`, and `.xls` files\.

-When you edit a document with Hancom Online Editing, other users with edit permissions can join the live collaborative session to edit the document with you in real time\.
-Files edited with Hancom Online Editing are saved automatically in Amazon WorkDocs\.
+When you edit a document with Hancom ThinkFree, other users with edit permissions can join the live collaborative session to edit the document with you in real time\.
+Files edited with Hancom ThinkFree are saved automatically in Amazon WorkDocs\.

-To use Hancom Online Editing, your site administrator must enable the feature for your Amazon WorkDocs site\.
-For more information, site administrators can see [Enabling Hancom Online Editing](https://docs.aws.amazon.com/workdocs/latest/adminguide/collab-editing.html#enable-hancom-edit)\.
+To use Hancom ThinkFree, your site administrator must enable the feature for your Amazon WorkDocs site\.
+For more information, site administrators can see [Enabling Hancom ThinkFree](https://docs.aws.amazon.com/workdocs/latest/adminguide/collab-editing.html#enable-hancom-edit)\.

 ## Creating a New File<a name="hancom-new"></a>

-Use Hancom Online Editing to create new Microsoft Office files from the Amazon WorkDocs web application\.
+Use Hancom ThinkFree to create new Microsoft Office files from the Amazon WorkDocs web application\.

-**To create a new file with Hancom Online Editing**
+**To create a new file with Hancom ThinkFree**

 1. In the web application, choose **New**\.